Compliance Framework Integration for Municipal GIS

 return gdf

-Once projected, the pipeline isolates zoning boundary deltas using spatial difference operations.
-Comparing the incoming municipal layer against the cached authoritative baseline extracts only modified polygons, minimizing computational overhead and isolating features that require compliance re-evaluation.
-Schema normalization at this stage ensures that downstream parsers receive predictable column structures, aligning with standardized Municipal Data Structures before rule evaluation begins.
+Once projected, the pipeline isolates zoning boundary deltas with a spatial difference against the cached authoritative baseline, extracting only modified polygons so that compliance is re-evaluated for changed features instead of the whole jurisdiction.
+Schema normalisation here guarantees downstream parsers receive predictable column structures, aligning incoming features with the canonical municipal data structures before rule evaluation begins.

 def extract_zoning_deltas(new_layer: gpd.GeoDataFrame, baseline_layer: gpd.GeoDataFrame) -> gpd.GeoDataFrame: